• Skip to main content

 Homeschooling Will Get Easier

 Homeschooling does get easier every year.
-One of the reasons is simply the fact that you get more comfortable in your own homeschool parent skin.
+One of the reasons is simply the fact that you get more comfortable in your own homeschool parent role.
 Sometimes it takes a while to adjust to this new role.
 After you do it for a bit, it starts to feel more natural and second nature.
 Things you had to think about a lot will be a tiny blip on your radar.

 It will also get easier because your family will find their own rhythm.
 This is especially true if you are pulling your kids out of a structured school environment.
-You’ve gone from someone else dictating pretty much your family’s every waking minute (school, homework, vacations, etc.) to making all those choices for yourself.
+You’ve gone from someone else dictating your family’s every waking minute (school, homework, vacations, etc.) to making all those choices for yourself.
 It takes time to adjust.
 But once you adjust, it’s fantastic!

 You will also learn to say “no” to outside homeschool pressures and know what works for your family and what won’t.